5 Dangers of Off-the-Shelf KPIsby Stacey Barr |

 Where can I find KPIs for brand management?
 What are the right KPIs for machine reliability?
 What are some good governance measures?
-If you’re asking questions like these, you’re shopping for off-the-shelf KPIs.
-But there are dangers in this approach that home-made KPIs just don’t have.
-Buyer, beware!
+If you’re shopping for off-the-shelf KPIs, from KPI libraries or KPI lists, there are dangers in this approach that deliberately designed KPIs don’t have.

 The founder of one of these KPI libraries says this:

 “Selecting KPIs is like picking flowers from a field.
 You can’t pick all of them.
 Instead you have to decide on the right combination and a limited number to make a beautifully balanced bouquet… Using your nose generally helps.”

 I disagree entirely.
 Selecting KPIs needs to be far more deliberate and designed than limiting yourself to the type and number of flowers you pick from a vast field.
 Following your nose means doing what you’ve always done.
 Your KPIs suck right now, don’t they?
 Why else would you be reading this?

 Following your nose will only get you where you’ve been before.
 More bad KPIs.

 Don’t get me wrong – I do support this idea of KPI banks because they are a good source of *potential measures*.
 But they are NOT a process for making the final selection.
 If you treat them as though they are, heed these warnings:

 Danger #1: You will collect more data than you need.

 The temptation (much as I face with dark chocolate) of KPI libraries is that you take more than you need.
 Just in case.
 You don’t want to miss anything important.